 A fully automated sorting line separates the mixed waste streams into different material fractions (plastics, organics, metals, …).
 The plastics are further separated into different categories.
 The hard plastics, such as HDPE and PP, can be mechanically recycled for some applications where food-contact is not a requirement.
 Unfortunately, there is no such market for the end-of-life plastic films.
 These ‘non-recyclable’ plastics often consist of multi-layer materials and are typically very dirty due to their large surface area.

 Together with our off-take partner, Renasci is bridging this gap in the circularity of plastics by utilizing the plastics-to-chemicals process (P2C).
 This thermal process breaks down the plastic polymer into an oil which is used as feedstock for the production of virgin plastics.
 The main byproduct of this process is used as fuel to generate electricity for the facility.
 The current installation has been operational since September 2020 operating at a maximum capacity of 35 ton per day.
-The capacity will be expanded to70 ton per day end 2021.
+The capacity will be expanded to70 ton per day mid 2022.

 Because of the integration into Renasci’s Smart Chain Processing concept, the P2C installation is commercially viable at this scale.
 The sustainability of the operation is certified by the ISCC PLUS certification system for sustainable feedstocks and materials.